juanlive/token-with-addies/README.md

 https://kovan.etherscan.io/address/0x52b6da0a0048ef312420873824c041dada6c3025#code

-Any ethereum address can have unlimited "addies" associated to it, and send tokens from and to any addy, no matter if it is owned by the same address or another.
+Any ethereum address can have unlimited "addies" associated to it, and send tokens to any addy, no matter if it is owned by the same address or another.

 assignAddy(string)